 Chronic diseases are major contributors to the mortality gap between Aboriginal and Torres Strait Islander and other Australians.
 The Australian Government has committed to closing the gap that exists between Indigenous and non-Indigenous Australians across health, education and employment.

-The Integrated Team Care Program (ITC) (and its predecessors the Care Coordination and Supplementary Services, and Improving Indigenous Access to Mainstream Primary Care programs) was established to support Aboriginal and Torres Strait Islander people with complex chronic diseases, who experience challenges of effectively managing their conditions, through access to one-on-one assistance offered by Care Coordinators.
+The Integrated Team Care Program (ITC) was established to support Aboriginal and Torres Strait Islander people with complex chronic diseases, who experience challenges of effectively managing their conditions, through access to one-on-one assistance offered by Care Coordinators.

 Events and Education See all